csoneson/ConfoundingExplorer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `ConfoundingExplorer` package provides a simple shiny app for interactively exploring the effect of confounding between the condition of interest and a batch variable, in terms of the ability to correctly find the variables that are truly differential between the different conditions.
-The illustrations in the app are performed using simulated data.
+The `ConfoundingExplorer` R package provides a simple shiny app for interactively exploring the effect of confounding between a group variable of interest and a batch variable, in terms of the ability to correctly find the variables that are truly differential between the different levels of the group variable.
+It is mainly intended for teaching purposes and to illustrate important concepts in experimental design, and all analyses are performed using (quite simplistic) simulated data.

 ## Installation